Julian Cope

 11th October 1649 the Sack of Wexford

-Today we pay tribute to the 1,500 Irish civilians murdered by rampaging English Parliamentarian forces, during Oliver Cromwell’s controversial siege of the Irish port of Wexford, on this day 352 years ago.
-Many drowned whilst attempting to escape across the … Continue reading
+Today we pay tribute to the 1,500 Irish civilians murdered by rampaging English Parliamentarian forces, during Oliver Cromwell’s controversial siege of the Irish port of Wexford.
+Many drowned whilst attempting to escape across the river in preference to being cut … Continue reading

 9th October 1967 The Martyrdom of Che Guevara